 1789: William Herschel discovers two satellites of Saturn in addition to five moons already known.
 (Enceladus was discovered on Aug.
 28.)

-1801: In Italy, Giuseppe Piazzi discovers the first asteroid, Ceres.
+1801 Jan.
+1: In Italy, Giuseppe Piazzi records sighting of the first asteroid, Ceres.

 1802: A second asteroid, Pallas, is discovered.

 1835: The religious ban of Copernicus' book on the heliocentric theory ends.

 1837: Madler and Beer publish a highly accurate map of the Moon.

 1838 June: Johann Galle observes that in the ring of Saturn a veil extends across half the dark space separating it from the planet.

 1839 Jan.
 2: Louis Daguerre takes the first photograph of the Moon.

 1842: In Austria, Christian Doppler, physicist and mathematician, discovers the phenomenon later known as 'Doppler Effect'.